Comparisons12 min read

 • Advance Packages: Additional capability bundles (Resource Management, Dynamic View, etc.) priced separately

-One honest warning: Smartsheet's enterprise feature set can feel modular in a way that drives up total cost fast.
+One honest heads-up: Smartsheet's enterprise feature set can feel modular in a way that drives up costs fast.
 Resource management requires a separate add-on license.
 That "base enterprise price" can balloon by 30-40% once you've stacked the add-ons your team actually needs.

 Wrike vs Smartsheet: Feature-by-Feature